api docs

 • An evidence link is the raw edge between one intervention and one outcome, carrying grade, effect direction, and source metadata.

-Most integrations follow the same path: browse or search supplements to target a health outcome, rank linked interventions by evidence quality, then inspect individual evidence links if you need custom scoring logic.
-You do not have to follow it in order, but it is the fastest way to get oriented.
+Most integrations follow the same path: browse or search supplements to target a health outcome, rank linked interventions by evidence quality, then drop to individual evidence links only when you need custom scoring logic or research tooling.
+When you already know the entities you want, use the bulk endpoints and include expansions to avoid N+1 fetches.

 Quickstart